maartenq/pcrunner/docs/index.rst

 ========

-If you have any suggestions or questions about **Passive Check Runner** feel free to mail me maarten@maartendiemel.nl
+If you have any suggestions or questions about **Passive Check Runner** feel free to mail me ikmaarten@gmail.com

 If you encounter any errors or problems with **Passive Check Runner**, please let me know!
 Open an Issue_ at the `GitHub main repository`_.